plone/plone.autoform/README.txt

 other callable, or use the ``template`` attribute of the ``<browser:page />`` ZCML directive when registering the view.

+In the template, you can use the following variables:

+* ``view/w`` is a dictionary of all widgets, including those from non-default fieldsets (by contrast, the ``widgets`` variable contains only those widgets in the default fieldset).
+The keys are the field names, and the values are widget instances.
+To render a widget (in display mode), you can do ``tal:replace="structure view/w/myfield/render" />``.
+* ``view/fieldsets`` is a dictionary of all fieldsets (not including the default fieldset, i.e. those widgets not placed into a fieldset).
+They keys are the fieldset names, and the values are the fieldset form instances, which in turn have variables like ``widgets`` given a list of all widgets.

-See `autoform.txt` for details on how to use the form generation, view.txt for details on the widgets view, and `supermodel.txt` for information on the ``form`` XML namespace in a `plone.supermodel`_ schema file.
+See ```autoform.txt``` for details on how to use the form generation, ``view.txt`` for details on the widgets view, and ``supermodel.txt`` for information on the ``form`` XML namespace in a `plone.supermodel`_ schema file.

 .. _z3c.form: http://pypi.python.org/pypi/z3c.form
 .. _plone.z3cform: http://pypi.python.org/pypi/plone.z3cform